Evaluation: International Heath Programs

 Requirement for Successful Completion

 The certificate program requires a minimum of 20 term credits.
-All required and elective courses must be taken for a letter grade.
+All required and elective courses must be taken for a letter grade, if a letter grade is an option.
 Students must earn a GPA of 2.75 or higher for the certificate courses.
 All courses must be completed within a three year period.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcripts will not indicate that the certificate was earned until the Notification of Completion form has been submitted, verified by the certificate program, and processed by the Registrar.